From plaque reduction to fresher breath, discover why Ascophyllum nodosum is the most researched kelp for canine dental care.

 Benefits beyond dental health

 Kelp brings more than oral support.
-It’s a natural source of trace minerals (iodine, calcium, iron), antioxidants, and fibre.
-In a targeted blend like Fresh Snout, we pair kelp with parsley (chlorophyll), hemp omegas (for gum/skin support), coconut (gut health), celery (phytonutrients) and activated charcoal (odour control) for daily, well-rounded support.
+It is a natural source of trace minerals, antioxidants and fibre.
+In a targeted blend like Fresh Snout, kelp is paired with parsley, hemp omegas, coconut, celery and activated charcoal for daily, well-rounded support.

 Simple daily routine

-- Uses the right kelp: Ascophyllum nodosum - the species with canine dental evidence.
+- Uses the right kelp: Ascophyllum nodosum, the species associated with canine dental research.

-- Targeted blend: Kelp + parsley + hemp omegas + coconut + celery + activated charcoal.
+- Targeted blend: kelp, parsley, hemp omegas, coconut, celery and activated charcoal.

-Ready for cleaner smiles & happier kisses?
+Ready for cleaner smiles and happier kisses?
 Try HempPet® Fresh Snout - formulated to support oral cleanliness and fresher breath in one easy scoop.

 FAQs